**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 The Vistas of the Sales Cycle

-1. Analyzing the Sales Cycle
+1. Understanding the Sales Cycle

 The sales cycle is the structured process that businesses follow to turn prospects into customers.
 It typically consists of several pivotal stages: